 The origin of contemporary Western environmental thinking can be traced back to the work of the French philosopher Jean Jacques Rousseau.
 In his time, Rousseau introduced an attractive alternative to the then prevailing Christian doctrine of Original Sin.
-His idea that man is born innocent and subsequently corrupted by society was later translated by people such as William Wordsworth and Henri David Thoreau into the mantra which still holds today: industry pollutes and ordinary man is innocent.
+His idea that people are born innocent and subsequently corrupted by society was later translated by people such as William Wordsworth and Henri David Thoreau into the mantra which still holds today: industry pollutes and ordinary people are innocent.

 Definition of nature

 Rousseau also has a peculiar definition of nature.
 He and his green successors hold a romantic view of nature.
 They have defined nature as something to be admired and protected, as if nature is only beautiful and not also limiting and destructive.
 Using the word nature for that is incorrect; Roture (romantic or Rousseau nature) is a better fitting term.
 We need to be clear what we talk about, when we talk about nature.

 As a result, the conflict between the development of mankind and the conservation of the natural environment is played out on a much smaller stage; that of the conflict between industrial pollution and romanticized nature (Roture).
 Significant parts of the larger conflict remain hidden in our collective unconscious.

 In practice, this leads to endless contradictions.
 For example: an Environmental Impact Assessment is required for the construction of a road but not for researching a life enhancing drug; laws regulate industrial pollution but not the consumption of industrial products; many NGOs are involved in environmental protection but also in providing development aid; levies are constructed against flood and this is not regarded as an environmental impact; and less toxic pesticides are being developed but the fight against malaria is continuing.